 Although the Great Geysir is less active these days, it did lend its name to hot springs all over the world.
-It was the first geyser described in a printed source and the first known to modern Europeans.
+It was the first geyser described in a printed source.
+Along with Old Faithful in America’s Yellowstone National Park, Geyser is the most famous geyser in the world.

-The oldest account of Geysir in Haukadalur Valley date back to 1294, earthquakes in southern Iceland caused changes in the geothermal area and created several new hot springs.
-Researches in the 19th century showed that the geyser could reach the height of 170 meters!
-Seismic actvity in the area has effect on Geysir and after being dormant for years, Geysir was revived by an earthquake in 2000 and erupted for a couple of times a day for a few years.
-Now, Geysir is mostly dormant, though other hot springs in the Geysir geothermal area are quite active.
+Accounts from the 19th century mention that the Great Geyser could reach up to 170 meters (558 ft)!
+Seismic actvity in the area still affects Geysir.
+After being dormant for years, Geysir was revived by an earthquake in 2000 and erupted for a couple of times a day for several years.
+Today, Geysir is mostly dormant, though the other hot springs in the Geysir geothermal area remain quite active.

 How do geysers erupt?

-Does it cost to visit Geysir?
+How much does it cost to visit Geysir?

-How to get to Geysir
+How to get to Geysir?

 The hot spring area is approximately 100 km from Reykjavik on Route 35 or Route 37 heading through Thingvellir.
 We offer many different Golden Circle tours.
 In most of these you will also visit Gullfoss waterfall and Thingvellir National Park, both of which are a part of the Golden Circle route.

 When is the best time to see the geysers in Haukadalur valley erupt?

 You can visit Geysir all year.
 If you wish to avoid the crowds, we recommend that you either come in the morning before 10:00am or after 16:00 (4:00pm).
 Please keep in mind that during high season (June – July – August) there will be many tourists at Geysir all day.